The United Nations Office for Project Services (UNOPS)

 "This project will further contribute to mitigating emergency risks through resilience-building, ensuring that no one is left behind.
 It is our hope that these communities will emerge stronger and more resilient and will have the capacity to recover more quickly," said Babatunde A. Ahonsi, UN Sierra Leone Resident Coordinator.

-Access to Susan's Bay, which currently is reached using a footpath, will also be improved by upgrading a concrete access stairway into the settlement.
-In addition, over 300 community members have been recruited to clean drainage areas, which mitigates flooding in the community – helping Susan's Bay to build back better.
+Over 300 community members have been recruited to clean drainage areas, which mitigates flooding in the community – helping Susan's Bay to build back better.